gbbynucum/mendov2/README.md

-# 💊 Medicine Recommendation & E-Pharmacy System
+#  MENDO V2.0: AN AI-ENABLED MEDICINE RECOMMENDER FOR AN OVER THE COUNTER (OTC) DRUG DISPENSER

-## 📌 Overview
+##  Overview
 This project is a **Flask-based web application** that recommends medicines based on user-entered symptoms, while also considering **maintenance medicines** and **allergies**.

 It combines: